Funded projects will advance flood-detection technology, fishing app

 Along with Waleski, four other business experts serve on VIMS’ Innovation Fund Working Group.
 Michela English is a strategic advisor to corporations and nonprofit organizations and a VIMS Foundation board member.
 She served as president and CEO of Fight for Children in Washington, DC, from 2006 until 2016.
 She has also held senior management positions with Discovery Communications and the National Geographic Society.

-Caren Merrick founded WebMethods, an enterprise software company, in 1996 along with her husband Phil.
+Caren Merrick co-founded WebMethods, an enterprise software company, in 1996.
 She is currently Founder and CEO of Caren Merrick Co., a consulting company.